What is a canonical URL

 https://channel.io/en/pricing?show=true

-When to use the canonical URL?
+When should you use canonical URLs?

 Updated 5 months ago